ContraForce/contraforce-api/Docs/list-incident-entities.md

 ## Parameters
-The List incident details *GET* accepts two parameters only, the Id of the incident and the target tenant id:
+The List incident evidence *GET* accepts two parameters only, the Id of the incident and the target tenant id:

 |Parameter | Description | Usage | Default Value | Format | Required|
 |--|--|--|--|--|--|